roadsidemultimedia/Docs/customize/base-child-theme.md

 #### style.css ####

-The style.css file allows you to modify the visual style of the website using custom CSS.
-Custom CSS gives you the power to override the Base themes default styling such as changing the font size, color etc. A basic understanding of CSS & HTML is recommended before using this feature, as adding incorrect code could break your theme until removed.

 To add your custom CSS to the style.css file, we recommend not using the WordPress Editor when adding/editing your code but instead, use your FTP client which should be configured to work with your text editor.

 When you open the style.css file, you see the following: